tanveer19/A12-karate-camp-client/README.md

 3. add karate class
 4. sign up / login in website
 5. info about kyokushin karate
+6. Admin can edit classes.
+Ask me to make you admin if you want to test.

 Used packages/ technology name: